 Types of Breast Cancer Surgery Procedures

-Types of breast cancer procedures performed at Texas Health Center for Diagnostics & Surgery include:
+The types of breast cancer procedures performed at Texas Health Center for Diagnostics & Surgery include:

 A lumpectomy is the removal of the breast tumor (the "lump") and a surrounding margin of normal tissue.
 Lumpectomy is a form of “breast-conserving” or "breast preservation" surgery.